yazdinip/CreditRisk/README.md

 - **Why**: when you outgrow GitHub Actions + cron, drop this DAG into an Airflow environment.
 It mirrors the entire DVC pipeline, production monitor, and the new canary validation gate so you get stateful runs, retries, approvals, and failure visibility.
 - **Highlights**: each stage shells out to the same CLIs we use locally (`python -m creditrisk.pipelines.ingest_data`, `dvc repro ...`, `python -m creditrisk.monitoring.production`, `python -m creditrisk.pipelines.canary_validation`).
 Airflow Variables supply paths such as `creditrisk_repo`, `production_model_path`, and the production dataset, so you can promote between dev/staging/prod clusters without editing code.
-- **Next steps**: wire Airflow alerts to Slack and extend the DAG with Step Functions or ECS operators if you need to orchestrate multi-region deployments.
+- **Notifications**: pair the DAG with native Airflow alerting/approvals (Slack, Email, PagerDuty) or Step Functions/ECS operators when you need cross-account rollouts.

 See `docs/ci_cd.md` for a deeper breakdown plus manual run instructions.